offero/productmatch/README.rst

 A test web scraper and NLP classifier using BeautifulSoup and NLTK.

+This test program uses product descriptions and category hierarchies from Macys and trains a classifier that can predict the category for a given product description.

 scrape.py Runs the product scraper.

 nlp.py runs the classification analysis.